 Sometimes, I just want to walk up to him and ask him the question.
 I mean, what would he say?
-I’d love to know how he’d answer if I asked him.
+I’d love to know how he’d answer if I asked him, “So why don’t you like me?”

 The Sean Saga Continues

-Excuse #3: “He just doesn’t know I like him.
+- Excuse #3: “He just doesn’t know I like him.
 I’m a quiet person, so that’s why he hasn’t shown interest in me.”

 But while I make excuse after excuse, Satan tells me lie after lie.

-And, of course, I always feel better after making excuses and listening to lies.
+Of course, I always feel better after making excuses and listening to lies.
 Not.

 Lies, Lies, Lies

 I’m a drama queen at heart, friends.
 That’s why I love medical shows.
 I hate needles and surgery and hospitals, but I love drama.
+And as a drama queen, I realize that I’ve blown this Sean thing way out of proportion.

-Maybe you’ve done the same.
+Maybe you’ve done the same thing.
 With that cute football player who seems to talk to every girl except you.
 With that new guy at church who always stares at you during the service but has never said hello.
 With your brother’s gorgeous best friend who acts like you’re just his brother’s little sister—and nothing more.

 Truth, Truth, Truth